 Q – We are in our mid-fifties but in quite fine shape as I am actually the owner of a small string of health clubs .
 We have been to Australia and loved it and we are now heading back to spend some time in Tasmania.
 Just wondering your thoughts regarding the best month to go and any hotel/resort we shouldn’t miss?
 Is the food as good as we had in Sydney and Melbourne and any advice about hiking in the bush.
 We’ve done Grand Canyon etc. but never got to hike in Australia.

-A – Being a hiker and a foodie you really ought to be looking into some of the excellent programs run by the Canadian company, Butterfield & Robinson.
+A – Being a hiker and a foodie you really ought to be looking into some of the excellent programs run by the Canadian company Butterfield & Robinson, and you can even climb, and do other outdoor activities as well.
 They hike during the day on carefully planned routes and stay at the finest inns while dining on gourmet cuisine.
 Do check them out.
 Backroads is another excellent company we recommend though a but downscale of B&R.

 We would urge some caution if you are doing any really long hikes.
 Know the local weather and where you can stop if you must.
 You may well be alone for days at end.
 Tasmania is the best of Australia and New Zealand without the people.
 The food is memorable as are the vistas.
 If you were also into photography, this might be the perfect destination.